 This genre is a fairly recent and independent money-maker: sci-fi/fantasy book sales have doubled in the last decade and almost 48% of all sci-fi book sales are self-published or Amazon published.
 As a 590-million-dollar industry, fantasy and sci-fi novels, especially in the young adult sub-genre, are very popular, and the industry is ever-growing.

 Thrillers & Horror: Much like the crime and mystery genre, many people enjoy a good scare.
 Usually overlapping with fantasy and mystery, the thriller and horror genre is number five, valued at $80 million because of its smaller, more niche audience.
 Stephen King, the leading author in horror, has sold more than 350 million copies and made almost 400 million dollars, and runner-up, Dean Koontz, making $125 million.
 This genre, much like the romance genre, has many sub genres and flexibility.
 Koontz is well known for incorporating satire, mystery, and fantasy into his horror.

 So, now you have some idea of the popularity of the different genres.
 It is true: we can’t all be Danielle Steel, Michelle Obama, or Stephen King, but who knows what potential your novel has?
 The romance genre, though it makes the most money, is heavily saturated with self-published books.
-So, perhaps your romance-thriller would do well through Amazon publishing, and your sci-fi crime novel might be more successful in print.
+So, perhaps your romance-thriller would do well through Amazon publishing, and your sci-fi crime novel might be more successful in print or maybe readers will like the novel about players at https://www.slotozilla.com/au/new-online-casinos.
 The possibilities are endless.